 The right to challenge records for purposes of correcting or deleting any of the contents if the student believes that such records are inaccurate, misleading, or a violation of privacy.
 In order to request an official amendment of education records, students should submit a written, dated appeal to the AAIT LS Director/Director of Education, clearly identifying the part of the record they want to be changed, and specify why it is inaccurate, misleading or a violation of privacy.

-If the school decides against the amendment the student will be notified in writing or verbally about the decision and the student's right to a hearing regarding the request for amendment.
+If the school decides against the amendment the student will be notified in writing or verbally about the decision.